 - Have a declared major

 To declare, students should fill out the CS Minor Declaration Request Form.
-For more detailed questions about the minor, students can schedule an advising appointment or come to virtual walk-in advising here.
+For more detailed questions about the minor, students can schedule an advising appointment or come to virtual drop-in advising here.